-A compression fracture is a common fracture of the spine.
+A compression fracture, or vertebral compression fracture (VCF), is a common fracture of the spine.
 It implies that the vertebral body has suffered a crush or wedging injury.
 The vertebral body is the block of bone that makes up the spinal column.

 The compression fracture may range from mild to severe in terms of severity.
 A mild compression fracture causes minimal pain, minimal deformity and is often treated with time and activity modification.

 A severe compression fracture may be such that the spinal cord or nerve roots are involved, as they are draped over the sudden angulation of the spine.
 This may cause severe pain, a hunched forward deformity (kyphosis) and rarely neurologic deficit from spinal cord compression.

 The risk for spinal compression fracture increases with age.
 Osteoporosis is the most common risk factor for compression fractures.
 Osteoporosis is a condition in which there is thinning of the bones, weakening them.
 This may be due to certain medications, old age, inactivity, genetic factors, or a lack of calcium in the diet.

 Learn the basics of osteoporosis and discover how it's treated in our osteoporosis slideshow.

 In general, some trauma occurs with each compression fracture.
 In cases of severe osteoporosis, the trauma may be minimal, such as, stepping out of a bathtub or lifting a heavy object.
 Moderate trauma is usually required to create a fracture in patients with mild to moderated osteoporosis.
 This may range from falling off a chair to an automobile accident.
 A normal spine may also suffer from a compression fracture when there is a severe forward bending injury.
 This most commonly occurs from a fall from a height or an automobile accident.